rixx/books.rixx.de/src/reviews/amal-el-mohtar/this-is-how-you-lose-the-time-war.md

 related_books:
  - book: peter-s-beagle/the-last-unicorn
    text: If you're looking for similar levels of lyrical language that is still rooted in a brutal (yet beautiful) reality, The Last Unicorn could be for you.
+ - book: astrid-lindgren/mio-my-son
+   text: The same, just for children.
+Except that it has no time travel, no love letters, no relationships, and is about entirely different things.
+And yet, it feels like the same, just for kids.
 ---
 This Is How You Lose the Time War was written by *Amal El-Mohtar* and *Max Gladstone*.
 They must be magic.
 They can't just write like this without magic.
 Trust me.